 Apply to chest every 4 hours and right before bed.
 You can also apply to the bottoms of the feet right before bed.
 Be sure to cover the feet with socks.

-I absolutely love respiratory steams.
+I absolutely love sinus and cough steams.
 They can do wonders in my opinion.
-From clearing out stuffy noses to halting some of the worst coughs, steams, when used properly, can do support healing more than a lot of other alternatives.
+From clearing out stuffy noses to halting some of the worst coughs, steams, when used properly, can support healing more than a lot of other alternatives.

 Essential Oils That Can Be Used To Support A Cough

-While I have tried quite a few essential oils in a chest steam, these are my personal favorites and the ones I have had the most success with.
+While I have tried quite a few essential oils in my cough steam, these are my personal favorites and the ones I have had the most success with.

 - Black pepper – known to open up the respiratory passages